MuhammadUmerMahar/My_repository/README.md

 # My_repository
-This is my new repository
+This is my new repository.
-jeewain toon mujja
+Jeewain toon mujja